 In some cases, a physical injury can result in a psychiatric one as well.
 Under these circumstances, it is generally easier to prove that the mental or emotional condition you are suffering from is related to your job.
 For example, if you sustained a back injury at work and became depressed after you were forced to stay in bed for months, you will likely be able to prove that a work-related incident caused your psychiatric injury.

-In order to receive any permanent disability benefits for psychiatric injuries that are a compensable consequence of your physical injuries you will need to prove:
+To obtain permanent disability benefits for a mental illness that is the result of your physical injuries you will need to prove:

 Workers’ Compensation Attorneys in Sacramento

 If you sustained a psychiatric injury while on the job, you could still be eligible for workers’ compensation benefits.
 However, it will require the skilled legal assistance of an experienced workers’ compensation attorney.
 At Smolich & Smolich in Sacramento, our team of workers’ compensation attorneys is dedicated to fighting on behalf of injured workers to ensure they are able to receive the benefits they rightfully deserve.

 Get started on your case today and contact our law office at (888) 452-0703 to request your free initial case evaluation with one of our knowledgeable attorneys.
 You will not owe us any legal fees if we cannot win your case!